hydrusnetwork/hydrus/docs/running_from_source.md

 - Get Visual Studio 14/whatever build tools
 - Pick a different library version

-Option B is always the simpler.
-If opencv-headless as the requirements.txt specifies won't compile in Python 3.10, then try a newer version--there will probably be one of these new highly compatible wheels and it'll just work in seconds.
+Option B is always simpler.
+If opencv-headless as the requirements.txt specifies won't compile in your python, then try a newer version--there will probably be one of these new highly compatible wheels and it'll just work in seconds.
 Check my build scripts and various requirements.txts for ideas on what versions to try for your python etc...

 If you are confident you need Visual Studio tools, then prepare for headaches.
 Although the tools are free from Microsoft, it can be a pain to get them through the official (and often huge) downloader installer from Microsoft.
 Expect a 5GB+ install with an eye-watering number of checkboxes that probably needs some stackexchange searches to figure out.

 On Windows 10, [Chocolatey](https://chocolatey.org/) has been the easy answer.
-Get it installed and and use this one simple line:
+These can be useful:

 ```
+choco install -y vcredist-all
+choco install -y vcbuildtools (this is Visual Studio 2015)
+choco install -y visualstudio2017buildtools
+choco install -y visualstudio2022buildtools
-choco install -y vcbuildtools visualstudio2017buildtools windows-sdk-10.0
+choco install -y windows-sdk-10.0
 ```

-Trust me, just do this, it will save a ton of headaches!

-_Update:_ On Windows 11, in 2023-01, I had trouble with the above.
-There's a couple '11' SDKs that installed ok, but the vcbuildtools stuff had unusual errors.
-I hadn't done this in years, so maybe they are broken for Windows 10 too!
-The good news is that a basic stock Win 11 install with Python 3.10 is fine getting everything on our requirements and even making a build without any extra compiler tech.
+_Update:_ On Windows 11, I have had some trouble with the above.
+The VS2015 seems not to install any more.
+A basic stock Win 11 install with Python 3.10 or 3.11 is fine getting everything on our requirements, but freezing with PyInstaller may have trouble finding certain 'api-***.dll' files.
+I am now trying to figure this out with my latest dev machine as of 2024-01.
+If you try this, let me know what you find out!

 ### Additional Windows Info { id="additional_windows" }